risadams/commandline/nuget/readme.txt

+This is a fork of the https://github.com/commandlineparser/commandline to fix the API to the 1.9x release and update the .net framework version.
+While this fork is maintined for my specific project needs, It is recommended for new projects to use the official release
-Command Line Parser Library 1.9.71.2 stable
+Command Line Parser Library 1.9.80.0 stable
 ------------------------------------------
 Giacomo Stelluti Scala
 (gsscoder@gmail.com)